Love Your Liver

 • During the peri menopause, on top of its usually daily burden of toxins, the liver has to deal with fluctuating oestrogen levels and it has to work hard to detoxify the harmful oestrogens associated with breast cancer.

-Signs your hormones are out of balance
+Signs your hormones may be out of balance

 • Feeling tired all day